 The Parks and Recreation Department updates the Strategic Plan annually through a public engagement process involving the Parks and Recreation Advisory Board, Natural Lands Preservation Advisory Board, Multimodal Advisory Board, and the community.
-Capital Improvement Projects are assigned a timeline for inclusion in the five-year Strategic Plan that is determined by the public engagement process and available funding.
+Capital Improvement Projects are assigned a timeline that will be determined by the public engagement process and available funding.